AlexanderLanin/homeassistant-sungrow/custom_components/sungrow/core/connection/README.md

 * the connection methods to the inverter are sungrow specific (modbus, http, websocket)

 The idea is to keep this layer as generic as possible, so it can be reused in other projects.
 With the exclusion of certain topics, this layer should be rather stable once it is finished.
 Only when sungrow changes their protocol, this layer needs to be updated.

+It's somewhat comparable to [SungrowClient](https://github.com/bohdan-s/SungrowClient), however with a more generic approach.

 `core.connection` is deliberately designed in a way that allows it to be extracted from the rest of this extension and used in other projects.
 It is a generic abstraction layer for connecting to sungrow inverters and reading signals from them.